seasalt-ai/newweb/content/blog/en/12-near-me-messaging-google-business-messages.md

 ---
-title: "Near Me Messaging Complements Google Business Messages"
+aliases:
+- /blog/12-near-me-messaging-complements-google-business-messages/
 author: Ruli Setiawati
+canonicalURL: /blog/near-me-messaging-complements-google-business-messages/
-date: 2022-04-12T21:12:16-07:00
+date: 2022-04-12 21:12:16-07:00
-image: "images/blog/12-near-me-messaging-complements-google-business-messages/logo.png"
+description: Near Me Messaging integrates Conversational AI with Google Business Messages, allowing 24/7 support via the chat button on your Google Maps profile.
 draft: false
-description: "Near Me Messaging integrates Conversational AI with Google Business Messages, allowing 24/7 support via the chat button on your Google Maps profile."
+image: images/blog/12-near-me-messaging-complements-google-business-messages/logo.png
+metatitle: Near Me Messaging Complements Google Business Messages
-tags: ["NearMe"]
+tags:
+- NearMe
+title: Near Me Messaging Complements Google Business Messages
+url: /blog/near-me-messaging-complements-google-business-messages/
 weight: 1
-canonicalURL: "/blog/near-me-messaging-complements-google-business-messages/"
-url: "/blog/near-me-messaging-complements-google-business-messages/"
-aliases:
-  - /blog/12-near-me-messaging-complements-google-business-messages/
 ---

 In one of our previous blogs, we walked you through [the benefits and limitations of Google Business Messages](https://seasalt.ai/blog/10-use-google-business-messages-off-hours/).
 There are two main limitations with common implementations of Google Business Messages.
 The first limitation is that it takes a lot of money and time to pay a professional consulting agency to create a customized virtual agent for your business from the ground up.
 The second limitation is that business owners are not able to talk directly to customers unless the consulting agency provides a live-chat feature as part of their implementation.